 - Poinsettias (these are actually the least toxic plant on this list.
 They are low in toxicity but can cause irritation to the stomach and mouth, resulting in vomiting.

-It may be wise to just skip out on the holiday plants altogether and go with more pet-friendly Christmas pet tips decorations.
+If pet safety is your priority (and it should be!), it may be wise to just skip out on the holiday plants altogether and go with more pet-friendly Christmas decorations.
 For even more info on which plants are safe to keep around your pets, check out 50 Dangerous Plants for Dogs.

 2. Fires and Candles Don't Mix Well With Pets

 Warm fireplaces and the glow of candles evoke strong holiday memories.
 But roasting chestnuts over an open fire, however, can be a serious risk for playful and curious pets.
-Fortunately, you can still enjoy the ambiance of fires and candles while keeping safe.
+Fortunately, you can still enjoy the ambiance of fires and candles while staying mindful of pet safety.
 Your holiday home for pets can be both lovely and safe.

 Keep candles out of reach where a pet cannot knock them over or brush past.
 Always use a secure fireplace screen.
 Snuff out candles and douse fireplace embers completely before leaving your pet unattended with them.